 Denise Hall LPC, NCC, CRCClinical Coordinator, VCU Department of Rehabilitation CounselingCollege of Health Professions

-VCU faculty and practitioners from our nationally recognized Department of Rehabilitation Counseling in the College of Health Professions embed the latest translational research in program content so counselors can incorporate the most effective methods into their clinical practice.
+VCU faculty and practitioners from our nationally recognized Department of Rehabilitation Counseling in the College of Health Professions embed the latest translational research in program content so counselors can incorporate the most effective methods into their practice.
 We also offer courses for professionals in the law enforcement, education and health care fields and for community members, that provide relevant and timely information.
 VCU currently ranks 4th among masters level rehabilitation and mental health training programs in the nation.

 Each noncredit pathway meets the Commonwealth of Virginia Board of Counseling educational requirements for certification as a substance abuse counselor.
 Many of our continuing education modules will be offered online to maximize ease of use and accessibility.
-Each module will be available for one week; you can participate anytime within that week.
-Modules consist of two 20-minute lectures/presentations; one application-based activity and an interactive discussion experience with your instructor and classmates.
+Each module will be available for two weeks.
+You can participate anytime within that timeframe.
 Modules are designed to provide 2.0 contact hours.
 Both student-centered interactive and asynchronous formats may be utilized based upon instructional content and goals.